Incoming Mobility Students

 How much does it cost to rent an apartment in Seville?

-You can find rooms for students from about €200/month to about €300/month and apartments from about €500/month to about €800/month.
-But these prices are only indicative.
+Student rooms can be found from around €200/month to around €300/month, and apartments from around €500/month to around €800/month.
+However, these prices are only indicative.

 What is the best area to live in Seville?

-How can I get to the Cartuja campus where the ETSi is located?
+How can I get to the Cartuja campus where the ETSI is located?

-How can I obtain my student card?
+How can I get my student ID card?

 How can I use the library?